pedalpete/it/readme.md

 components on a single chip, a `structure` describes multiple addresses on a single component.
 The main difference being that a structure does not define it's components seperately.
-Using the rgb led example, you wouldn't independently reference the red of a tri-color led, as the red component is likely not considered descreet.
+Using the rgb led example, you wouldn't independently reference the red of a tri-color led, as the red component is likely not considered screet.
 The same with say the 'x' axis of an accelerometer would rarely be considered completely outside the context of the other axiis.

 #### component.name (string) required for linked components, optional for others